kclaw/P6/README.md

 14. When complete - all of your tests should pass.

+# Running testing on application

+jasmine.js is included in index.html and just open index.html
+test result would be shown at bottom.

 # Testing Area

 Four aspects of area are tested in corresponding test suites.